KenHV/kenhv.com/_posts/2024-07-11-setting-up-firefox.md

 [Enforce Browser Fonts](https://addons.mozilla.org/en-US/firefox/addon/enforce-browser-fonts/) lets you disable web fonts and use the browser configured fonts ([related blog post](/blog/treat-yourself-to-good-typography#improving-browser-fonts)).
 You can change the default mode to whitelist or blacklist in the Manage Extension page.

+[Imagus Mod](https://addons.mozilla.org/en-US/firefox/addon/imagus-mod/) is a continuation of the Imagus mod.
+It enlarges media on hover.
+After installing it, go to the extension's settings, sieve tab, click the remove all button, click the update sieve button, then save.
+I also set it so that it only triggers if Ctrl is pressed.

+[Dictionary Anywhere](https://addons.mozilla.org/en-US/firefox/addon/dictionary-anyvhere/) shows you the definition when you double-click a word.

 ## about:config

 Setting `accessibility.force_disabled` to `1` in helps with [memory usage and performance](https://bugzilla.mozilla.org/show_bug.cgi?id=1726887).

 To disable fullscreen fade animations, set `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.leave` to `0 0`.

+To disable fullscreen warnings, set `full-screen-api.warning.timeout` to `0`.

 If you don't use Pocket, you can disable it by setting `extensions.pocket.enabled` to `false`.